 It needs to show your clients that you are a professional.
 It needs to establish trust between you and your client.

 It needs to show your clients that you care about them.
 It needs to explain what you will be providing.

 It needs to establish expectations and consequences.
 It needs to protect you.

 It needs to protect your client.
 It needs to show your client that you are the right fit for them.

 What should my client agreement include?

-Every client agreement should have 5 parts to it: Services, Exchange, Central, Safeguard and Connection.
+Every client agreement should have 5 parts to it: Services, Exchange, Central, Safeguard, and Connection.
 They don’t need to be in that order.
 The “Services” part explains what you will provide and how you will deliver it.
 The “Exchange” covers payment terms for your services as well as any other obligations the client agrees to provide.
 The “Central” section contains the legal bones; the magic legal language that many people refer to as boilerplate.
 The “Safeguard” part protects against bad behavior; it sets out the rules in case something goes wrong.
-And last but certainly not least, the “Connection” element of the contract that shows your unique brand and allows you to connect with your clients; it’s an opportunity to continue building the trusted relationship with your clients.
+And last but certainly not least, the “Connection” element of the contract that shows your unique brand and allows you to connect with your clients; it’s an opportunity to continue building a trusted relationship with your clients.